 Washout (Developing the Exposed Stencil)

 A best practice for screen printers is to develop screens in a dedicated washout booth that is separate from the screen cleaning booth.
 This will prevent potential contamination of the stencil from the de-coating chemicals used to strip the stencil.

 The washout booth should be positioned in a yellow safelight area to prevent the screens ‘fogging’ whilst waiting to be developed, but should be fitted with a white backlight to enable effective screen inspection during washout.

 Water temperature and pressure

 The water used for the washout should be filtered to prevent particles in the water supply from becoming embedded in the soft emulsion surface.
-The optimum water temperature for developing direct stencils is 15-30°C; too cold and it will slow down the washout and too hot may cause the emulsion to soften and swell.
+The optimum water temperature for developing direct stencils is 15-30°C. If the water used in washout is too cold it will slow down the washout, and too hot may cause the emulsion to soften and swell.

 The washout pressure should be quite strong (4-6 BAR) and with a good spray pattern.
 The object is to quickly dissolve and rinse away the unexposed emulsion without softening or damaging the stencil.

-For manual washout it is good practice to wet down the squeegee side first and then conduct most of the washout from the print side of the screen as that is where the bulk of the stencil is.
+For manual washout, it is good practice to wet down the squeegee side emulsion first and then conduct most of the washout from the print side of the screen as that is where the bulk of the stencil is.

 If you are tempted to use a High Pressure Gun (HPG) to wash out the stencil, select a diffuse spray pattern and make sure that it is held at least 0.5m from the stencil.
 Never use the gun from the squeegee side as it will blow the stencil off the mesh.